 Table 3 describes how persistent browser identification travels from the first context to other contexts in the crawl.
 It shows how far user identifiers diffuse to subsequent contexts, providing an assessment of how persistent those persistent identifiers are.
 Interestingly, the distance that persistent identifiers travel from their original context varies between contexts.
-Originating from the adult context, the majority of persistent identifiers (56.36 percent) travel, on average, all the way to the last context in the crawl.
+Originating from the Adult context, the majority of persistent identifiers (56.36 percent) travel, on average, all the way to the last context in the crawl.
 Education is next, for which 34.1 percent of persistent identifiers originated in the education context travel all the way.
-For health and LGBTQ contexts, the highest portion of persistent identifiers stops after five contexts.
+For Health and LGBTQ contexts, the highest portion of persistent identifiers stops after five contexts.
 In absolute numbers, however, 30-40 persistent identifiers from each and every context, on average, travel all the way from the original context to the last context in the crawl.

-Figures 3 \& 4, from different crawls that started from a different context illustrate this difference.
-In the visualized crawl in figure 3, from Oct 26, 2024, 60.49 percent of persistent identifiers originated from the adult context traveled all the way to the last context - LGBTQ.
+Figures 3 \& 4, from different crawls that started from a different context, illustrate this difference.
+In the visualized crawl in Figure 3, 60.49 percent of persistent identifiers that originated from the Adult context traveled all the way to the last context - LGBTQ.
 18.52 percent of the identifiers stopped after six contexts (including the original one).
 The rest of the identifiers (less than 20 percent in total) diffused to three or less subsequent contexts.
-For persistent identifiers originated in LGBTQ websites, however, illustrated in figure 4, the diffusion is more even, making the figure more colorful.
-20.78 percent traveled all the way to the finance context.
+For persistent identifiers originated in LGBTQ websites, however, illustrated in Figure 4, the diffusion is more even, making the visualization more colorful.
+20.78 percent traveled all the way to the websites in the Finance context.
 The majority of identifiers (27.7 percent) traveled through six contexts (including the origin), 21.05 percent of the identifiers traveled through five contexts (including the origin).
 The rest 30 percent of identifiers stopped after 3 contexts or less.